This is our Essential Guide to Surfing California. Keep reading for everything you need to know to plan your ultimate California surfing trip.

 Surfing Northern California

-Big bridges, big hills and of course big waves – San Francisco is the place to go big, or go home!
-But beware, you’ll be sharing the water with great white sharks in the area too
+Big bridges, big hills and of course big waves – San Francisco is the place to go big, or go home.

 The Pacific area, notably Ocean Beach delivers tough waves with varying swells that can be unforgiving